SpeechieX/algorithms-and-data-structures/README.md

 # Algorithms and Data Structures

 This repository contains implementations of various data structures and algorithms.

-I plan to focus on implementing these algorithms using the main algorithm design paradigms: divide-and-conqueur, greedy algorithm design and dynamic programming.

-This README.md discusses time complexity and overviews general algorithmic ideas such as the aforementioned algorithmic design paradigms, determining the asymptotic complexity of an algorithm, amortized analysis and useful mathematics for algorithm design and analysis.

-## Determining the Time and Space Complexity of An Algorithm
+My goal here is to focus on algorithmic paradigms and data structures.

+## Greedy Algorithms

+A **greedy algorithm** makes a locally optimal choice in hope that, that choice will lead to a globally optimal solution.

+## Dynamic Programming

+## Divide-and-Conquer

+The general idea behind a divide-and-conquer approach is:

+1. Break a problem into non-overlapping subproblems of the same type
+2. Solve the subproblems
+3. Combine the results

+A **recurrence relation** is an equation recursively defining as sequence of values.